Make the most out of your stay by taking note of all of these tips and recommendations for the best time in sunny Greater Palm Springs!

 Lucky for you, Greater Palm Springs offers a desert escape that is sunny year-round, making packing to the destination pretty easy, simple and most importantly, light.
 The laid-back desert vibes you’ll experience here call for casual attire like comfy and floral-print dresses, colorful tank tops, shorts, sandals and of course a few swimsuits for lounging by the pool.

 Other must-brings include big sun hats, fun accessories, vintage sunglasses and sunscreen.
-It is also recommended to pack some jeans, closed-toe shoes, a light jacket or sweater for evening and nighttime exploring in this beautiful oasis, as temperatures tend can get a little cooler as the day turns to dusk.
+It is also recommended to pack some jeans, closed-toe shoes, a light jacket or sweater for evening and nighttime exploring in this beautiful oasis, as temperatures tend to get a little cooler as the day turns to dusk.
 In addition, if visiting during the colder winter months of December through February, it is best to dress accordingly by packing pants, long-sleeve options and sweaters for a pleasant time in this region.

 Finding Places to Stay